OyakiMasu/ProjectCrypto.Beginner/README.md

 * When you click on crypto at the top it will load a list of different crypto currencies from the most known to the least known.
 * It includes the symbol, name and market value
 * Those are the basic fundamentals you need to know as a beginner so that was the only thing I included in the crypto list.
+* BUG WARNING(If the link for Crypto at the top isn't working the number of times to generate has exceded the number allowed)

+### CRYPTO EXCHANGES
+*